Playing Rules

 c.
 ASSISTED HIT: A player is not permitted to take support from a teammate or any object in order to reach the ball.
 However, a player who is about to commit a fault may be stopped or held back by a teammate.

 d.
 CHARACTERISTICS OF CONTACT: A player may touch the ball with any part of the body.
 A player may have successive contacts with the ball during a single attempt to make the team’s first contact with the ball, provided that the fingers are not used to direct the ball.
 The ball must be contacted cleanly and not held (including lifted, pushed, caught, carried or thrown).
 The ball cannot roll or come to rest on any part of a player’s body.
 (2,3) An exception is allowed during the defensive play of a hard-driven ball, which is an attack-hit or blocked ball traveling at a high rate of speed.
 In that case, the ball may be momentarily lifted or pushed, providing that the attempt is one continuous motion and the player does not change the direction of the motion while contacting the ball.
 A contact of the ball with two hands, using the fingers to direct the ball, is a set.
-A player may set the ball in any direction towards his/her team’s court, provided that the ball is contacted simultaneously by both hands and does not visibly come to rest.
+A player may set the ball in any direction towards their team’s court, provided that the ball is contacted simultaneously by both hands and does not visibly come to rest.
 Rotation of the ball after the set may indicate a held ball or multiple contacts during the set, but in itself is not a fault.
 A legal set directed towards a teammate that unintentionally crosses the net is not a fault, regardless of the player’s body position.
-(2,3) If the ball is intentionally set into the opponent’s court, the player must contact the ball above his/her shoulders and must direct the ball perpendicular to the direction his/her shoulders are facing.
+(2,3) If the ball is intentionally set into the opponent’s court, the player must contact the ball above their shoulders and must direct the ball perpendicular to the direction their shoulders are facing.
 (2,3,4) When contacting the ball with one hand, it must be cleanly hit with the heel or palm of the hand (a roll shot), with straight, locked fingertips (a cobra), knurled fingers (a camel toe) or the back of the hand from the wrist to the knuckles.
 One-handed placement or redirection of the ball with the fingers (a dink or open hand tip) is a fault.

 6. BALL AT THE NET